RecSys2025-AGH/RecSys2025/README.md

 This approach paves the way for **next-generation recommender systems** by fusing power from deep sequential models and ensemble strategies.

+The polish full project summary is available in the **project-summary.pdf** file.

 ---

 ## Repository Contents